ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ---
 v: 3

-title: Key Management for OSCORE Groups in ACE
+title: Key Management for Group Object Security for Constrained RESTful Environments (Group OSCORE) Using Authentication and Authorization for Constrained Environments (ACE)
 abbrev: Key Management for OSCORE Groups in ACE
 docname: draft-ietf-ace-key-groupcomm-oscore-latest